HomeSite Map

 On August 20th, 1968, it is documented that John and Ringo entered EMI Studio Three at 5 pm for a quick half-hour session to complete the song.
 It has been stipulated that Ringo called out a countdown for the song that was to be edited onto the beginning of the finished track.
 However, upon listening to the unadulterated "take five," as included in the Super Deluxe "White Album" box set in 2018, it was John's original countdown from this take that was used on the finished recording and not this attempt at an overdub by Ringo.

-The stereo mix of the song was done on October 14th, 1968, in the control room of EMI Studio Two by the same engineering team of Martin, Scott and Smith.
+The stereo mix of the song was done on October 14th, 1968, in the control room of EMI Studio Two by the same engineering team of George Martin, Ken Scott and John Smith.
 While applying ADT and "slap-back" echo, this stereo mix is quite similar to the mono with the exception of the introductory “twooo, threeee” being quieter and the fade out being fifteen seconds shorter.
 A further tape copy of the mono mix of the song was made on October 18th, 1968 by engineer John Smith in the control room of EMI Studio One.
 Mark Lewisohn's book “The Beatles Recording Sessions” explains the purpose of this tape copy as for “ironing out master tape imperfections” in preparation for the discs to be cut by Harry Moss on that day and the next.

 One other slight recording of the song deserves to be mentioned here, apparently done sometime in November of 1968.
 The Beatles owed their official fan club another Christmas message for 1968 but did not want to be bothered to assemble in EMI Studios to record one.
 Disc jockey Kenny Everett was requested to tape separate messages from each Beatle and assemble them all into a recording that could be pressed and distributed to their fan club members in Britain and the US.